The Sanctity of Life and the Resurrection - Seventh in a Series

 Simply because some do burn up, have body parts cut off, or drown in the ocean, there is no reason to imitate the catastrophic in end-of-life matters.
 War and other circumstances beyond our control are not meant to furnish examples to us for the proper handing of body preparation at death and burial.

-An early biblical account of burial is told when Abraham sought to bury Sarah and would not accept a gift of land but insisted upon purchasing her grave, a cave and a field (Gen 23:9-20).
+Not all the saints receive proper burial, nevertheless a very early biblical account establishes the principle.
+We read in Genesis that Abraham sought to bury Sarah and would not accept a gift of land but insisted upon purchasing her grave, a cave and a field (Gen 23:9-20).
 That was the first real estate owned in the Promised Land, serving to mark the nation’s claim.
 From our standpoint, this Bible account testifies that burial is a serious matter and an investment that proves our love for the deceased and our belief in the resurrection.
 As well, this assisted Abraham to grieve.
 Can cremation help anyone to grieve?
 Grieving is essential to the healing of the brokenhearted.

-Abraham, the father of all the faithful, (Rom 4:11) believed in the resurrection against all wisdom and common sense:
+Abraham, the father of all the faithful, (Rom 4:11) believed in the resurrection by faith:

 By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up his only begotten son, Of whom it was said, That in Isaac shall thy seed be called: